timjogorman/RicherEventDescription/guidelines.md

 Adjectives used as mere specifiers, to label or refer to particular people, should therefore be viewed with skepticism in this regard.
 "I came home and saw the door was open" evokes an act of someon opening it; "He walked through the open door" does not.
-(We anticipate this to be a difficult distinction, however, and invite you to post edge cases in the forum.)
+In short:

+> An Attribute in an EVENT when its use implies actual occcurrences -- such as the events leading up to its own existence.

+The second kind of attribute that needs to be annotated as an EVENT are attributes that don't, themselves, pass this test, but which are clearly coreferential with those that do, or which could have SET/MEMBER relationships with those that do.

 ### What is an ENTITY?

 For ENTITY annotation, we will be going through the text, finding all instances of things that consistute an ENTITY -- a participant, location, organization, or other entity that might be tracked in the discourse.
-Importantly, while we are doing entity coreference in this pass (as discussed ion sectio nXXXXXXXXX), that does not mean that the only entity mentions worth annotating are those in a referential relationship.
-Instead, we are using a

 Just like when finding events, you must first decide if there is one entity being mentioned or many.
-The part about nouns that makes this hard are noun phrases like "The Manokwari Hospital" in example
-\ref{manokwari}, which could be viewed one entity (the hospital ) or two mentions (reference to the hospital and to the town of "Manokwari"):
+This can be a nuanced decision; consider our various "hospital" descriptions for edge cases:

+- **[<sub>Entity</sub> Boulder County Hospital]** said that most **[<sub>Entity</sub>those ]** seriously wounded now were treated at an emergency
+**[<sub>Entity</sub> unit]** at the **[<sub>Entity</sub> hospital]**.
+- The county **[<sub>Entity</sub> hospital]** said that most **[<sub>Entity</sub>those ]** seriously wounded now were treated at an emergency
+**[<sub>Entity</sub> unit]** at the **[<sub>Entity</sub> hospital]**.

+This gets at the first two very important distinctions we are making, namedly:

+> If a proper name contains words that might also refer to other objects in  the discourse, do not "nest" such mentions; Proper names can be treated as inseparable units.

+The second rule is:

+> If an entity reference contains a word that is merely clarifying the mention, but not an entity itself, then do not mark it, such as "county" in the mention above.
+The exception to this is if that word is coreferential to a "real" mention of the same thing -- if "the county" was mentioned and clearly referential later in the document, then come back and tag this.

+A complication of this can be seen in:

-- The Manokwari **Hospital** said that most of **those** seriously wounded now were treated at an emergency **unit**7 at the **hospital**.
+- The nearest **[<sub>Entity</sub> Manokwari]** **[<sub>Entity</sub> Hospital ]** said that most of **[<sub>Entity</sub>those ]** seriously wounded now were treated at an emergency **[<sub>Entity</sub> unit]** at the **[<sub>Entity</sub> hospital]**.

-This will get to a tricky concept; we will talk generally about whether a term is *referential*.
-This can be understood in some ways but looking at why we have it and what we are trying to avoid.
-On one hand, we don't want to keep track of every single noun ever mentioned in a discourse:

-:no_entry_sign: **I** went down the **street** to the local **food** and **drug** **store** and talked to the **meat** **guy** in **their** **deli ** **section**.
+This is a separate term, because:
+> If a term is not part of a name, but it is a named reference to a real, unique, named entity in the world, then make it a separate entity.

+Do this even when the term is technically an adjectival pertainym, such as:

+- The **[<sub>Entity</sub> Indian]** prime **[<sub>Entity</sub> minister]**

+Don't go overboard, however: when the actual named entity is not being evoked itself, but merely some stereotype, origin or style of that entity, then ignore it:

+- **[<sub>Entity</sub> I ]** like american **[<sub>Entity</sub> music ]**
+- **[<sub>Entity</sub> I ]** like indian **[<sub>Entity</sub>food ]**

-A good slogan for this is that we don't want to be keeping track of "hot dog" in "hot dog stand".
-This, however, is complicated by the fact that if one were reading a story about tainted hot dogs, we **do** want that information.
+A good example to remember for this is that we don't want to be keeping track of the idea of "hot dog" in every mention of "hot dog stand", but that if we had a document that was somehow about "hot dogs", then we *do* want to keep track of it.
-We are NOT solving that problem by looking for "important" participants, as that is far too difficult a task.
-So how can we tell the difference?

-Our distinction will be essentially that anything which seems to be a plausible candidate for reference will be worth marking, and anything coreferent with a referential thing in the document is **also** worth marking.
-In practice, all salient arguments -- direct object, subjects, etc. -- that represent real entities with the world should pass this bar, and nouns doing "noun compounding" that are merely specifying the type of thing they are referring to will not.
-The exception to this is that if such a specifying term refers to a unique entity in the world -- notably a country -- you can always annotate it:

-- The **Indian** **PM** is visiting **DC**

-Even with those, if one would not really consider it a direct reference to the country itself, one can even leave those out, as in:

-- Indian **food** is wonderful

-Some of these will be edge cases which you will learn over time (tune your instincts at the end of this section).
-But here are some hard and fast rules:

-- If the thing that the words refer to is identical to another mention in the document that is clearly "referential" in this sense above, then this mention, too, must be treated as referential. **This is one of the only times that your other annotation decisions should be factored into current decisions**!
-- Entities that validly have other entity-coreference relations (discussed below) such as PART-WHOLE or SET-MEMBER are also "made relevant" even if otherwise not referential, and should be annotated.
-- You can almost always assume that a subject or object, **if they refer to an entity at all**, will be referential.
+A more technical definition is that for "clearly referential" things, we are doing what is called *singleton annotation*, marking a referent even if it occurs only once in the document.
+For less referential entities, we are abandoning singleton annotation and *only* mark an entity if it is coreferential with more important mentions.
+"Less referential", in this case, means mentions that serve to clarify what you are referring to or doing (and therefore might not be being referred to themselves).

-:bangbang: Remember that something must be referring to an entity.
-Specifically, if a verb-object pair collectively constitute an event -- "tell the truth", "take a bath" -- then do not consider them to also imply an entity.
-Exceptions involving both entity and event readings are covered under the "Complex Types" section.
+:bangbang: Remember that if something is subsumed by an event, make it an event!
+Specifically, if a verb-object pair collectively constitute an event, such as a light verb or multi-word expression  -- "tell the truth", "take a bath", etc. -- then do not make the object an entity!

 ### Between ENTITY and EVENT